How To Have the Perfect Smoky Mountains Vacation

 Virtual Rocky Top Wine Trail: Even if you aren’t planning a visit to the Smoky Mountains, for a limited time, you can enjoy the Rocky Top Wine Trail from home.
 Click here and make your selection.

-Try local craft beer and cider at The Abbey in Townsend that has nice outdoor seating along a river.
+Try local craft beer and cider at The Abbey in Townsend which has nice outdoor seating along a river.

 Things To Do in the Smoky Mountains

 While it may be difficult to slip away from the cozy cabin life, there are nearly endless possibilities to keep all traveling-style personalities of any age busy.
 Explore hiking trails, nearby towns, and museums.
 Go horseback riding, zip-lining, river tubing, fly fishing (with a license), rafting, paddle boarding, canoeing, or kayaking.

 Hiking: With over 800 miles of hiking trails, over 70 miles of which are along the Appalachian Trail, there are trails for casual hikers, families hiking with young children, and experienced hiking enthusiasts.

 The National Park Service website identifies these five hikes as being some of the most popular in the park: the 4-mile one-way hike to Charlies Bunion along the Appalachian Trail; the 2.5-mile one-way hike to Alum Cave Bluffs along the Alum Cave Bluffs Trail; the 1.8-mile one-way hike to Andrews Bald along the Forney Ridge Trail; the 2.7-mile one-way hike to Rainbow Falls; and the 4-mile roundtrip Chimney Tops Trail.